-Types of mortgage credit assets that may be included in the Pool
+Types of mortgage credit assets that are included in the Pool may change

 A mortgage credit asset includes a loan secured over commercial property as well as one secured over residential property and also includes a mortgage credit asset in securitised form (securitised mortgage credit assets) namely residential mortgage backed securities (RMBS) or commercial mortgage backed securities (CMBS).
-Accordingly, subject to the limits set out in the ACS Acts, the Pool may include mortgage credit assets the related loans under which are secured over commercial property or CMBS or RMBS.
+Accordingly, subject to the limits set out in the ACS Acts, the Pool may include mortgage credit assets comprising loans secured over commercial property or CMBS or RMBS.
 At the date of this Base Prospectus, the Issuer has not and does not propose to include CMBS or RMBS in the Pool or to acquire or make loans which are primarily secured over commercial property or accordingly, to include mortgage credit assets comprising such loans in the Pool, as permitted by the ACS Acts.
 However, that position may change and no restrictions will apply to the Issuer acquiring or making mortgage credit assets the related loans under which are secured on commercial property or to the inclusion of those mortgage credit assets or CMBS or RMBS in the Pool, other than restrictions which apply under the ACS Acts.
-See Restrictions on the Activities of an Institution, Cover Assets Pool and Characteristics of the Pool/ Overcollateralisation - Introduction.
-Notwithstanding the foregoing, the Issuer will not include in the Pool in any circumstance any asset-backed securities which do not satisfy the ECB eligibility criteria for covered bonds as set out in Article 80 of the Guideline on the implementation of the Eurosystem monetary policy framework (recast) (ECB/2014/60).
+See Restrictions on the Activities of an Institution, Cover Assets Pool and Requirements under the ACS Acts/Overcollateralisation.

-Location of property related to mortgage credit assets
+Location of property related to mortgage credit assets may change

 The ACS Acts permit the inclusion in the Pool of mortgage credit assets and substitution assets which are located for the purposes of the ACS Acts outside of Ireland subject to certain restrictions provided for in the ACS Acts.
 At the date of this Base Prospectus, the Pool includes mortgage credit assets, the related residential properties under which are situated in Ireland.
-The location (for the purposes of the ACS Acts) of mortgage credit assets which are included in the Pool may change and no restriction will apply to the Issuer acquiring or making mortgage credit assets, the related properties under which may be situated outside Ireland, or to the inclusion of relevant mortgage credit assets in the Pool, other than those restrictions which apply under the ACS Acts (see Restrictions on the Activities of an Institution and Cover Assets Pool and requirements under the ACS Acts) and any applicable rating agency requirements.
+However, the location (for the purposes of the ACS Acts) of mortgage credit assets which are included in the Pool may change and no restriction will apply to the Issuer acquiring or making mortgage credit assets, the related properties under which may be situated outside Ireland, or to the inclusion of relevant mortgage credit assets in the Pool, other than those restrictions which apply under the ACS Acts (see Restrictions on the Activities of an Institution and Cover Assets Pool and Requirements under the ACS Acts) and any applicable rating agency requirements.

-Substitution assets/cover assets hedge contracts with Bank of Ireland
+Counterparty to substitution assets/cover assets hedge contracts may change from Bank of Ireland

 The ACS Acts permit the inclusion in the Pool of substitution assets and cover assets hedge contracts subject to certain restrictions under the ACS Acts.
 At the date of this Base Prospectus, the substitution assets comprised in the Pool are deposits with Bank of Ireland in Dublin.
 The cover assets hedge contracts comprised in the Pool (the Pool Hedge) have been entered into by the Issuer with Bank of Ireland.
 The Issuer expects that position to continue.
 However, that position may change and substitution assets or cover assets hedge contracts may be made by the Issuer with counterparties other than Bank of Ireland, subject to the restrictions in the ACS Acts and any applicable rating agency requirements.
-See Restrictions on the Activities of an Institution and Cover Assets Pool and requirements under the ACS Acts.
+See Restrictions on the Activities of an Institution and Cover Assets Pool and Requirements under the ACS Acts.